mediafellows/ansible-role-ecs-cluster/README.md

 This role will completely setup an unlimited size, self-healing, auto-scaling EC2 cluster registered to an ECS cluster, ready to accept ECS Service and Task Definitions with centralised log management.

+## Installation

+Install this role through your usual patterns into your Ansible project.
+Either use `ansible-galaxy install mediapeers.ecs-cluster` or add it to your roles dir by adding it as a git submodule.

 ## Requirements

-Requires the latest Ansible EC2 support modules along with Boto.
+Needs a VPC with subnets and security groups to be present on AWS already for this role to use.
+Also you should use Ansible 2.4 or newer.

-You will also need to configure your Ansible environment for use with AWS, see http://docs.ansible.com/ansible/guide_aws.html.
+If not already done you also need to configure your Ansible environment for use with AWS, see http://docs.ansible.com/ansible/guide_aws.html.

 ## Role Variables